EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Area: math

-What: Two cohorts, for grades K-2 grades 3-5, will participate in a three-day seminar focusing on equitable practices for mathematics instruction.
-Two cohorts, a K-2 and 3-5, will participate in a mathematics studio focusing on equitable practices.
-The teams will also travel to the Teacher Development Group Leadership Seminar to deepen their understanding of equitable practices and learn from leaders in the field.
-Through the seminar and studios, the team will develop a tool to help analyze materials, systems, and practices for equitable practices that can be used when determining the next math adoption.
+What: Two cohorts, for grades K-2 grades 3-5, participated in a three-day seminar focusing on equitable practices for mathematics instruction.and in a mathematics studio focusing on equitable practices.
+The teams also participated in the Teacher Development Group Leadership Seminar to deepen their understanding of equitable practices and learn from leaders in the field.
+Through the seminar and studios, the team developed a tool to help analyze materials, systems, and practices for equitable practices that can be used when determining the next math adoption.

 Bilingual teacher at work